bharathsri272/todo-list/README.md

 ## 🏗️ Why I Built This

-This project is part of my goal to learn React through daily hands-on projects.
+This project is part of my goal to learn React through hands-on projects.
 Today’s focus was:

 - Working with arrays + state